facebook/react/docs/docs/refs-and-the-dom.md

   render() {
     // Use the `ref` callback to store a reference to the text input DOM
-    // element in this.textInput. textInput is an arbitary name e.g. this.userNameField works too
+    // element in an instance field (for example, this.textInput). return (
-    return (
       <div>
         <input